oscaromeu/k3s-ansible/README.md

 Create an inventory as explained in the default deployment section.
 Add the following configuration on `roles/k3s/master/defaults/main.yml`

-> Note: If 192.168.0.0/16 is already in use within your network you must select a different pod network CIDR by replacing 192.168.0.0/16 in the above command.

 ```yml
 # Server Configuration
 k3s_server: